exakat/php-dictionary/dictionary.rst

 Wrapper
 -------

-A wrapper may be several things:
+A wrapper may be two things:

-+ a PHP wrapper
++ a PHP wrapper, a built-in tool to process various URL-style protocols
 + a design pattern, also known as adaptor

 .. code-block:: php